List of mayors of Enna

-The Mayor of Enna is an elected politician who, along with the Enna's City Council, is accountable for the strategic government of Enna in Sicily, Italy.
-The current Mayor is Maurizio Dipietro, a member of the Italia Viva, who took office on 17 June 2015.
+The Mayor of Enna is an elected politician who, along with the Enna's city council, is accountable for the strategic government of Enna in Sicily, Italy.

+The current mayor is Maurizio Dipietro (IV), who took office on 17 June 2015 and was re-elected for a second term on 6 October 2020.

 Overview

-According to the Italian Constitution, the Mayor of Enna is member of the City Council.
+According to the Italian Constitution, the mayor of Enna is member of the City Council.

-The Mayor is elected by the population of Enna, who also elects the members of the City Council, controlling the Mayor's policy guidelines and is able to enforce his resignation by a motion of no confidence.
-The Mayor is entitled to appoint and release the members of his government.
+The mayor is elected by the population of Enna, who also elects the members of the City Council, controlling the mayor's policy guidelines and is able to enforce his resignation by a motion of no confidence.
+The mayor is entitled to appoint and release the members of his government.

-Since 1994 the Mayor is elected directly by Enna's electorate: in all mayoral elections in Italy in cities with a population higher than 15,000 the voters express a direct choice for the mayor or an indirect choice voting for the party of the candidate's coalition.
+Since 1994 the mayor is elected directly by Enna's electorate: in all mayoral elections in Italy in cities with a population higher than 15,000 the voters express a direct choice for the mayor or an indirect choice voting for the party of the candidate's coalition.
 If no candidate receives at least 50% of votes, the top two candidates go to a second round after two weeks.
 The election of the City Council is based on a direct choice for the candidate with a preference vote: the candidate with the majority of the preferences is elected.
 The number of the seats for each party is determined proportionally.

 Italian Republic (since 1946)

 City Council election (1946–1994)

-From 1946 to 1994, the Mayor of Enna was elected by the City's Council.
+From 1946 to 1994, the Mayor of Enna was elected by the City Council.

 Direct election (since 1994)

-Since 1994, under provisions of new local administration law, the Mayor of Enna is chosen by direct election.
+Since 1994, under provisions of new local administration law, the Mayor of Enna is chosen by direct election, originally every four, then every five years.